rust-lang/rfcs/text/0000-associated-type-lifetime-elision.md

 # Summary
 [summary]: #summary

-This RFC extends lifetime elision to associated types, treating associated types as output positions.
+This RFC extends lifetime elision to associated types, treating them as output positions using the existing rules.

 This is particularly helpful for the usual `IntoIterator` pattern: